When restaurant ice cream machines break down, they cause expensive messes. Get preventative maintenance ideas and troubleshooting tips in this guide.

 Keep grill and griddle repair costs to a minimum with a preventative maintenance schedule, troubleshooting common issues, and smart parts replacement solutions.
 Although this guide is centered around flat top grills, keep in mind these tips can be used for regular grills as well.

-The best griddle preventive maintenance for restaurants starts at the surface.
+The best griddle maintenance starts at the surface.
 Surface maintenance ensures the flat top of the grill can continue cooking with consistency.

 - If your flat top grill feels tacky, you likely have carbon buildup from grease that hasn’t been removed.